Sheehan Syndrome

 What causes Sheehan syndrome?

-Losing too much blood during childbirth deprives your pituitary gland of the oxygen it needs to stay healthy and can lead to cell death.
+Severe blood loss during childbirth causes Sheehan syndrome.
 Your pituitary gland grows during pregnancy and can even double in size.
 The size increase makes it especially vulnerable to injury if it doesn’t get enough oxygen.
+Losing too much blood or experiencing a severe drop in blood pressure during childbirth deprives your pituitary gland of the oxygen it needs to stay healthy.

-As a result, your pituitary gland can’t produce enough of the hormones needed to regulate certain body functions.
+As a result of this damage, your pituitary gland can’t produce enough of the hormones you need to regulate certain body functions.
 Insufficient hormones can negatively impact several of your body’s common functions.
-Hormone deficiencies resulting from a pituitary gland injury can slow or stop processes related to your reproductive system, nervous system, etc.
+Hormone deficiencies resulting from a pituitary gland injury can slow or stop processes related to your reproductive system, nervous system and more.

-How much blood loss is associated with Sheehan syndrome?
+How much blood do you lose to cause Sheehan syndrome?

-You lose a life-threatening amount of blood.
-The blood loss can lead to a severe drop in blood pressure, shock or even death.
-Fortunately, most care teams are prepared for emergencies like these so your risk of developing Sheehan syndrome is incredibly low.
+Typically, you would need to lose a life-threatening amount of blood with a severe drop in blood pressure or shock to be at risk for Sheehan syndrome.
+Fortunately, your healthcare team will be prepared for emergencies like this, so your risk of developing Sheehan syndrome is low.

 Diagnosis and Tests